paul-rchds/Eventbrite-Aggregator/README.md

 venue.
 The other option would be to use Rank() and make venue a list in the output.
 * first_event and last_event are based on created date.

+TODOs:
+* Add tests.
+* Use use atomic transaction when db is updated.
+* Catch APIError in cron_script
+* Add an abstract model called EventAttribute

 ## Environmental Variables
 * EB_BEARER - This is my api key for Eventbrite.
 For convenience I have left this in the repo.
 * DEBUG - If equal to 'True', the server will be in debug mode.